- Launch Date December 25, 2021

 NASA Astrobiology Involvement

-Researchers supported by the NASA Astrobiology program are involved in numerous aspects of the JWST mission.
-Data from JWST will be used to study the formation and evolution of habitable worlds, and will be invaluable in understanding processes that have shaped habitability in our own Solar System.
-JWST is capable of making detailed observations that might allow astrobiologists to identify signatures of life on Earth-like planets beyond our Solar System.
+Researchers supported by the NASA Astrobiology program are involved in numerous aspects of the Webb mission.
+Data from Webb will be used to study the formation and evolution of habitable worlds, and will be invaluable in understanding processes that have shaped habitability in our own solar system.
+Webb is capable of making detailed observations that might one day allow astrobiologists to identify signatures of life on Earth-like planets beyond our Solar System.